rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Zurek, W.H.
 (2001).
 [Decoherence, einselection, and the quantum origins of the classical](https://arxiv.org/abs/quant-ph/0105127). [^Zurek2001]
 -   Zurek, W.H.
 (2003).
 [Decoherence and the transition from quantum to classical--Revisited](https://arxiv.org/abs/quant-ph/0306072). [^Zurek2003]
 -   *Decoherence and the Appearance of a Classical World in Quantum Theory* [^Joos2003]
+-   Leggett, A.J.
+(2002).
+Testing the limits of quantum mechanics: Motivation, state of play, prospects. [^Leggett2002]
 -   Schlosshauer, M. (2005).
 [Decoherence, the measurement problem, and interpretations of quantum mechanics](https://arxiv.org/abs/quant-ph/0312059). [^Schlosshauer2005]
 -   My quora answer: [What is currently the best explanation for how and why the quantum wave function collapses?](https://www.quora.com/What-is-currently-the-best-explanation-for-how-and-why-the-quantum-wave-function-collapses/answer/Ryan-Reece)
 -   Decoherence and Everett's interpretation